kidsoncoffee/monsters/README.md

 ### Random data generation

-In this example we will setup a *Monster* for the following data object.
+In this example we will defaultSetup a *Monster* for the following data object.

 ```java
 public class MyDataObject {